carrickcheah/finetune-liquild-vlm/README.md

 ###  Evaluation

-The 86% test accuracy on unseen images is a solid result.
+86% accuracy on unseen images is a solid result!

 10x more data = 24% accuracy gain (62% → 86%).
 The jump from 5K to 50K samples delivered massive returns—far exceeding diminishing returns expectations.

 The model clearly benefits from seeing more examples of each class in this 100-category task.

 ![Project Banner](media/44.png)